TotallySly/001.-OWN-PROJECT--football-training-website--html-css/README.md

 ### Colour Scheme

+In choosing my colour palette, I used the website ' Coolors'.

 I wanted colours that had a strong relationship with football teams traditional colours.

 Initially, I could not settle between a red or blue colour pallette.
 I settled with blue for two reasons.
 The first being that red is quite a powerful colour.
 Visually, it can be rather distracting and make the website less accessible for all users.
 Secondly, a lot of the imagery I used had powerful blue colours, with white being secondary.
 To help maintain a great visual design I opted for blue.